Generalizing Liquid Democracy to multi-agent delegation: A Voting Weight Measure and Equilibrium Analysis: Preliminaries and main ideas

 \subsection{The voting weight measure}

-Our goal is to construct a function $V: \calP^n \to \R^{n}$ that represents the voting weight of each agent $i$, which is a reasonable generalization of $V^c$.
-In Section 3, we provide a formal definition of the proposed function $V$, but in this section, we first introduce its probabilistic interpretation.
-Specifically, we construct $V$ using a particle system that depends on the agents and their delegation preferences, governed by the following rules: \\
+Now our goal is to construct a function $V: \calP^n \to \R^{n}$ that represents the voting weight of each agent $i$, which is a reasonable generalization of $V^c$.
+In Section 3, we provide a formal definition of the proposed function $V$, as well as some alternative definitions, but in this section, we first introduce its probabilistic interpretation.
+Specifically, we construct $V$ using a particle system that depends on the agents and their delegation weightings, governed by the following rules: \\

 Given a delegation matrix $P \in \mathcal{D}$, within a time interval of length $\delta t>0$: \begin{itemize} \item Each agent $j$ receives 1 particle with probability $\delta t$. \item A particle in position $j$ has a probability $\delta t P_{ij}$ to jump to position $i$, with $j\not=i$. \item A particle in position $j$ leaves the system with probability $\delta t P_{jj}$.
 In such a case we shall say that the particle was consumed by agent $j$. \end{itemize} We consider the limit as $\delta t \to 0$, and define $V_i(P)$ as the mean rate of particles consumed by agent $i$ when the system reaches equilibrium.